Windows 8: Early development

 Two milestone releases of Windows 8 and one of Windows Server 2012 leaked to the general public.
 Milestone 1, Build 7850, was leaked on April 12, 2011.
 It was the first build where the title of a window was written centered instead of aligned to the left.
-It was also probably the first appearance of the Metro-style font, and its wallpaper had the text shhh. let's not leak our hard work.
+It was also probably the first appearance of the Metro-style font, and its wallpaper had the text shhh... let's not leak our hard work.
 However, its detailed build number reveals that the build was created on September 22, 2010.
 The leaked copy was Enterprise edition, with other editions leaking later.
-In 2020, it was discovered that Metro existed in this build, after enabling the 'Redpill'.
-The start screen was very primitive, being a white screen with gray tiles.
+In 2020, it was discovered that Metro existed in this build, after disabling the Redpill feature lockout.
+The start screen was very primitive, being a screen with a white background and gray tiles.
 The charms bar was also included, but was unusable.
 The OS still reads as "Windows 7".
 Milestone 2, Build 7955, was leaked on April 25, 2011.
-The traditional Blue Screen of Death (BSoD) was replaced by a new black screen, although it was later reverted to a different blue color.
+The traditional Blue screen of death (BSoD) was replaced by a new black screen, although it was later reverted to a different blue color.
 This build introduced a new ribbon in Windows Explorer.
 The "Windows 7" logo was temporarily replaced with text displaying "Microsoft Confidential".
 Both builds 7850 and 7955 leaked alongside Windows Server 2012 build 7959.
 On June 17, 2011, build 7989 64-bit edition was leaked.
-It introduced a new boot screen featuring the same Betta fish as the default Windows 7 Beta wallpaper, which was later replaced, and the circling dots as featured in the final (although the final version comes with smaller circling dots throbber).
+It introduced a new boot screen featuring the same Betta fish as the default Windows 7 Beta wallpaper, which was later replaced, and the circling dots as featured in the final build (although the final version comes with smaller circling dots throbber).
 It also had the text Welcome below them, although this was scrapped.
-The boot screen was not new to this build though - it came from build 7973, a slightly earlier build.
-It is worth mentioning that most of these leaks "hid" the main Metro UI features that were to come in tweak known as Redlock in order to prevent relevant leaks.
-A patch named Redpill was necessary to reveal the new Metro UI as well as the redesigned Start Screen, Lock Screen and apps.
-Several applications have tried to replicate this patch as closely as possible, although one called Redlock is the most accurate, supporting the enabling of builds' Metro UI from 7814-8056.
-It also worked on the Developer Preview.

-This build also leaked in the x86 architecture as a debug build, with the setup having a slight change - the theme was now Windows Basic in setup, rather than Classic.

-Build 8008 was the first build to remove the User Tile.
-A new wallpaper was introduced and Metro was updated to be more like the final version of Windows 8.

 On June 1, 2011, Microsoft unveiled Windows 8's new user interface, as well as additional features at both Computex Taipei and the D9: All Things Digital conference in California.

 The "Building Windows 8" blog launched on August 15, 2011, featuring details surrounding Windows 8's features and its development process.